Trends in Patient Recruitment and Retention CommunicationSeptember 30, 2022 | Process

 Developing technology in DCTs can give the impression that technology alone will enable effective remote communication with patients.
 However, as you deploy apps to guide patients to report outcomes, build websites to gather data, and use social media to attract patients, it’s how you communicate that will enable you to achieve your recruitment and retention goals.
 From completing informed consent forms to following medical instructions, communication is vital.

-That’s not easy with the need to enrol patients that are representative of the groups you are seeking to attract.
-Diversity, equity and inclusion are no longer seen as box-ticking exercises.
+That’s not easy with the need to enroll patients that are representative of the groups you are seeking to attract.
+Diversity, equity, and inclusion are no longer seen as box-ticking exercises.
 In a case study Staci Hargraves, VP of Patient and Portfolio Solutions, Janssen R&D, said, ‘We know that diseases and drugs may impact people differently based on their race and ethnicity, so the alignment of clinical trial enrollment with patient population demographics is key,’

 Furthermore, a 2021 article in the Lancet highlighted that ‘an important under-researched area in the context of diversity is methods to accommodate the language needs of under-served ethnic minorities.’